ZachWunder/PingPongTrackerInterview/README.md

 ## To start development:
 `cd backend && AWS_PROFILE={profile} npm start -- --stage {stage}`

-After backend has finished: Set the `aws_appsync_apiKey` key property in `src/aws-exports.js` to the Appsync API key.
-This can be found in the AWS console -> Appsync -> Settings
+After backend has finished: Update `src/aws-exports.js`.
+This can be found in the AWS console -> Appsync.

 `cd frontend && npm run dev`

 ## Deployment
-`AWS_PROFILE={profile} npm run deploy --  --stage {stage}` Once finished deploying, set API key like in development and re-deploy.
+`AWS_PROFILE={profile} npm run deploy --  --stage {stage}`

+Once finished deploying, set aws-exports like in development and re-deploy.

 ## Testing Strategy
 I didn't have time to implement testing.
 On the backend, I would create unit tests around `services/api.ts`.
 I would also setup an integration test suite to run the GraphQL queries on a live deployment.
 On the frontend, I like to use synthetic monitoring on a dev deployment.
 In production, I would use something like Datadog for monitoring (Error Tracking and Real User Monitoring).